 The sensors are strategically located at fixed positions on the RCS to maximize positive impact detection.
 These positions include the upper and lower plenums of RV and the inlet plenum of each steam generator, which provide broad coverage.
-Two redundant sensors are mounted at each location and their associated instrument channels are physically separated from each other.
+At least two redundant sensors are mounted at each location and physically separated from each other.
 Sensors are carefully mounted to minimize the effect of mechanical force and thermal expansion.